elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`
 `Compile the term given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`If the term's type is not value pushable, abort with "A simple 1, 2, or 4-byte variable is required in the 'returning' clause." and the rider.`
+`If the term's type is not value pushable, abort with "_A simple 1, 2, or 4-byte variable is required in the 'returning' clause._" and the rider.`